 Visit California Shutters for a variety of colours and designs.

 4. Use vinyl effect tiles for a realistic finish

 Easy to lay and convenient to clean (with the option for underfloor heating), vinyl flooring is a go-to when choosing flooring for a bathroom, especially if you are decorating your bathroom on a budget.
-If you're keen to create a realistic look, we would recommend considering for a textured effect.
+If you're keen to create a realistic look, we would recommend considering it for a textured effect.
 You can find out more on choosing vinyl flooring in our guide.

 This luxury vinyl tile from Starfloor has an embossed surface that mimics the natural grain of real wood.

 5. Create a design feature using shelving

 In addition to providing a valuable bathroom storage solution, shelving can be used to create an appealing design feature make it one of our favourite (and most practical) budget bathroom decorating ideas.
 Style with house plants, candles and other zen-inducing trinkets for a truly relaxing atmosphere.